rotsix/self-hosted/README.md

 ```

 The backup server is setup on the machine specified in the `backup_server` variable.

-There is no need to deploy specific modules.
+It is possible to deploy the `router` mmodule on multiple servers, so each machine handles a specific subdomain.
-Note that using variables replacement in this variable **is not possible**.
-Specify the server with its full URL, i.e. `bkp.example.com`.

 ## Running